 Criteria for Identification as a CBL Course

-Faculty interested in creating a new or transforming an existing course to include CBL, should contact CSJ's Social Justice Curriculum and Pedagogy Coordinator, Amanda Munroe, for an initial conversation and further consultation.
-CSJ support faculty with consultation on assignments, pedagogies and evaluation techniques and through community partner connections.
+Faculty interested in creating a new or transforming an existing course to include CBL, should contact CSJ's Assistant Director, Social Justice Curriculum and Pedagogy, Amanda Munroe, for an initial conversation and further consultation.
+CSJ can support faculty with consultation on assignments, pedagogies and evaluation techniques and through community partner connections.
 Faculty then meet with their program, department, or school leadership to decide upon whether the course is 3 or 4 credits.
 Next, a draft syllabus is reviewed by the CBL Advisory for feedback and once agreed upon, the CBL designation is attached to the course in the MyAccess Registration system.

 - The success of a CBL course requires significant investment in and with the community.
 Such commitment is not indicated merely by time spent.
 A “significant investment” requires at least 20 to 40 hours over the semester.
 Depending on the nature of the community-based work, some portion of this work is to be done on site.
 It will also entail completion of specific course assignments related to this work.